The Rules of Attraction (film): Music

-Much of the source music and score is by the duo of Andy Milburn and Tom Hadju, collectively known as Tomandandy.
+Much of the source music and score is by the duo of Andy Milburn and Tom Hadju, collectively known as tomandandy.
 Additional songs that are in the film are from the era in which the book takes place, including The Cure, Love and Rockets, Public Image Ltd., Blondie, The Go-Go's, Yazoo, and Erasure.
 The film also includes songs by The Rapture, Milla Jovovich, Der Wolf, and Serge Gainsbourg.

 Mono SR

-The Mono SR simplified noise reduction format for cinema was developed by tomandandy for the film in 2001–2002.
-It is an open source audio format that maintains the simplicity of monaural sound when motion picture delivery requirements include Dolby Digital noise reduction.
+The Mono SR simplified noise reduction format for cinema was developed by Tomandandy for the film in 2001–2002.
+It is an open-source audio format that maintains the simplicity of monaural sound when motion picture delivery requirements include Dolby Digital noise reduction.

 Releases and versions

-Multiple versions of the film exist, as cuts were made so it could receive less restrictive ratings in the U.S. and other areas.
+Multiple versions of the film exist, as cuts were made so it could receive less restrictive ratings in the United States and other areas.

 Lions Gate Films originally received an NC-17 rating from the MPAA, but director Avary made cuts to the film in order to achieve an R rating, for "strong sexual content, drug use, language, and violent images".

 The Australian version of the film is uncut, retaining 22 seconds that were removed in the R-rated US version.

-The French 2-disc Special Edition entitled Les Lois de L'Attraction is the longest known version available.
+The French two-disc Special Edition entitled Les Lois de L'Attraction is the longest known version available.
 It contains a small number of scenes not shown in the US and UK DVDs and also includes more footage of the suicide scene (including the girl actually cutting into her wrists, instead of just seeing her reaction).
 It also includes more content in commentary tracks than the other DVDs available.

 The uncut version was shown at UK cinemas.
-However, the BBFC, under its power as censor under the Video Recordings Act 1984, shortened the suicide scene, even at the highest (18+) rating.
+However, the BBFC ordered edits for the suicide scene for the home video release, even as the film retained the highest (18+) rating.
+The BBFC later wrote that "the wider availability of video – including to younger viewers – and the opportunity to replay scenes over and over again, increased the concern to a level which justified the Board's intervention".

 The home release of the film was supposed to include a commentary from Bret Easton Ellis.
 The author recalled on his podcast how he had been up late doing drugs the night before the recording session and had forgotten about it.
 He attended the session anyway, but gave a rambling commentary that was unusable.